 Make Swimming Positive and Fun

 If swim lessons make your child nervous, try to find out what the underlying problem is.
 Does your child have a fear of sinking?
-Maybe she doesn’t like the way water feels on her face.
-Or perhaps he’s afraid he won’t fit in with the other kids.
+Maybe they don’t like the way water feels on their face?
 There are lots of reasons children may be reluctant to swim.
 When you get to the root of the problem, then you can address it.

 If your child has a fear of water or can’t tolerate the way water feels, focus on creating positive experiences.
 Be understanding, and move slowly.
 Try having your child blow bubbles in the bathtub.
 If you’re near a natural body of water, have a picnic and just let your child get used to being near the water.
 When he or she is ready, try wading in and looking for shells or rocks along the edge.